kokkos/kokkos-core-wiki/docs/source/API/core/memory_spaces.rst

 ``Kokkos::Experimental::SYCLHostUSMSpace``
 ------------------------------

 ``Kokkos::Experimental::SYCLHostUSMSpace`` is a |MemorySpaceType|_ representing host-side pinned memory accessible from a GPU in the SYCL GPU programming environment.
-This memory is accessible by both host and SYCL execution spaces.
+This memory is accessible from both host and SYCL execution spaces.

 ``Kokkos::Experimental::SYCLSharedUSMSpace``
 ---------------------------